openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 Note: Signed and encrypted request objects would also ensure integrity and confidentiality.
 However, this approach would further increase the URL size, which might decrease robustness of the process.

-The issuer takes over user interface control at this point and interacts with the user.
+The issuer may take over user interface control at this point and interacts with the user.
 The implementation of this step is at the discretion of the issuer.

 (4.1)  The issuer will typically authenticate the user in the first step of this process.
 For this purpose,